Hey, Beth. What Happened to 2025?

 Throughout the year, I posted stories of how we coped and updates with what I was learning medically on CaringBridge.org (Beth’s Caring Bridge), which you’re welcome to visit.

 Thank you to all who shored us up through 2025.
+Whether you knew about this or not, your friendship and presence in my life was and is a positive beacon.

 Bits of good news go a long way